Granada: Bib-Rambla

 The toponym derives from a gate (Bab al-Ramla, or the Gate of the Ears) that was built when Granada was controlled by the Nasrid dynasty.
 Nowadays, Bib-Rambla is a high point for gastronomy, especially in its terraces of restaurants, open on beautiful days.
 The Arab bazaar, the Alcaicería, is made up of several narrow streets, which start from this place and continue as far as the cathedral.

 Sacromonte

 The Sacromonte neighborhood is located on the extension of the hill of Albaicín, along the Darro River.
 This area, which became famous by the nineteenth century for its predominantly Gitano inhabitants, is characterized by cave houses, which are dug into the hillside.
-The area has a reputation as a major center of flamenco song and dance, including the Zambra Gitana, an Andalusian dance originating in the Middle East.
-The zone is a protected cultural environment under the auspices of the Centro de Interpretación del Sacromonte, a cultural center dedicated to the preservation of Gitano cultural forms.
+The area has a reputation as a major centre of flamenco song and dance, including the Zambra Gitana, an Andalusian dance originating in the Middle East.
+The zone is a protected cultural environment under the auspices of the Centro de Interpretación del Sacromonte, a cultural centre dedicated to the preservation of Gitano cultural forms.